-To help implement the SDGs and operationalize the WDR 2016, the World Bank has launched the Digital Development Partnership (DDP).
-This partnership will make digital solutions available to developing countries in a range of different work areas:
+To help implement the SDGs and operationalize the WDR 2016, the World Bank has launched a Digital Development Partnership (DDP).
+This partnership makes digital solutions available to developing countries with an emphasis on the following areas:

-The DDP has identified five priority work areas:
+The DDP has identified six priority work areas:

 Data and Indicators

-DDP will develop a diagnostic toolkit and a set of indicators to benchmark the readiness of client countries to reap digital dividends.
-This toolkit will combine information on the spread of digital technologies with an assessment of the regulatory environment.
-The diagnostic toolkit will build on the Digital Adoption Index developed for the WDR 2016.
-This will inform DDP reform priorities.
+DDP scales up the use of data and indicators – including big data – to benchmark and advance the readiness of client countries to reap digital dividends.
+Toolkits combine information on the spread of digital technologies with an assessment of the regulatory environment.
+They inform all DDP reform priorities.

 Digital Economy Enabling Environment

 The convergence of ICT, media, and content technologies and platforms requires a regulatory framework in support of the digital economy.
-DDP-funded activities will seek to overhaul obsolete regulations, remove bottlenecks to the development of digital ecosystems, and foster competition.
-Issues of policy and regulation of the digital space to be addressed include: cloud services, local content creation, open data, development of a trust environment based on cybersecurity and consumer privacy and data protection, regulations for online payment systems and, more generally, the interface between digital or ICT regulations and other sector regulations.
+DDP funded activities seek to overhaul obsolete regulations, remove bottlenecks to the development of digital ecosystems, and foster competition.
+Issues of policy and regulation of the digital space to be addressed include: cloud services, local content creation, open data, consumer privacy and data protection, and, more generally, the interface between digital or ICT regulations and other sector regulations.

 Internet Access for All

-The WDR 2016 argues that a new digital divide is emerging and constitutes one of the main hurdles to capturing digital dividends.
-DDP will offer technical assistance to support client countries in enhancing their connectivity, covering matters of national policy and strategy, regulation and markets, technological standards, infrastructure sharing and development, spectrum management, taxation, gender aspects of connectivity, and regional ICT markets.
+WDR 2016 argues that a new digital divide is emerging and constitutes one of the main hurdles to capturing digital dividends.
+DDP offers technical assistance to support client countries in enhancing their connectivity, covering matters of national policy and strategy, regulation and markets, technological standards, infrastructure sharing and development, spectrum management, taxation, gender aspects of connectivity, and regional ICT markets.

-The WDR highlights the tremendous opportunities in using e- Government models to improve service delivery, foster transparency and efficiency in public administration, and empower all citizens and entrepreneurs.
-DDP will support client governments in the development of digital government infrastructure platforms and shared services.
-Work areas will include digital government leadership, public sector IT architecture and governance, data and analytics platforms, as well as interoperability.
+The WDR highlights the tremendous opportunities in using e-Government models to improve service delivery, foster transparency and efficiency in public administration, and empower all citizens and entrepreneurs.
+DDP supports client governments in the development of digital government infrastructure platforms and shared services.
+Work areas include digital government leadership, public sector IT architecture and governance, data and analytics platforms, and interoperability.

 Mainstreaming Digital Services, Solutions, and Platforms